julianfigueroaGL/gorilla-cast-docs/docs/advanced/components/components.md

 ## Why is important the communication between components

-Creating a Vuejs app you need to make the components as isolated as they can be, this would make them in reusable and decoupled/loosely coupled shape.
+Creating a Vue.js app you need to make the components as isolated as they can be, this would make them in reusable and decoupled/loosely coupled shape.

 ## Main types of communication between components

 ### Direct parent-child communication

-This is the common model of components communication in Vuejs, it works passing values as `props` form Parent to child.
+This is the common model of components communication in Vue.js, it works passing values as `props` form Parent to child.

 <img src="https://cms-assets.tutsplus.com/uploads/users/2028/posts/32354/image/vueccparentchild.png" alt="Parent-child pattern">